 - Find the needle in the (data) haystack: Learn how data visualization techniques provide valuable opportunities to discover strategic insights and hidden relationships

 - Tell your story with data: Find the compelling narrative along with giving an account of the facts and establishing the connections between them

 - BYOD-Bring Your Own Data: Learn how to use and apply Power BI to tell your data story

 As a relevant update, we are working with realtime data based on the current health crisis.
 In one of the modules in this workshop, you will learn to visualize and apply current global case data from John Hopkins University’s Center for Systems Science and Engineering Covid-19 Dashboard.
 This is one of the richest and most important data sets available in history.
 You will learn in real time how to analyze and apply this information, using Microsoft Power BI.

 Amy Phillips is a Teaching Professor in the department of Business Information and Analytics, Daniels College of Business.
 When working with the media, Phillips offers comprehensive knowledge of management information systems.
 She is the co-author of the leading MIS textbook, Business-Driven Information Systems.

 - MEd, Educational Technology, Plymouth State College, New Hampshire

 - BS, Honors, Botany, Plymouth State College, New Hampshire

-30% discount available for Non-profits, Current or Former Military, Government—$1,050
+20% discount available for Non-profits, Current or Former Military, Government

-If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future workshop (within 1 year), send someone to take your place, or cancel without penalty at any time up to three days (72 hours) prior to your class.
-If you provide us with less than three days’ notice, or fail to attend, you will be responsible for the entire workshop fee.
+If you need to cancel your registration in any of our workshops, you may transfer your enrollment to a future workshop (within 1 year), send someone to take your place, or cancel without penalty at any time up to three business days prior to your class.
+If you provide us with less than three business days’ notice, or fail to attend, you will be responsible for the entire workshop fee.